 Paraguay has achieved an important participation in the capital gains markets with the placement of national bonds, due to the macroeconomic stability achieved over the years that mainly includes sustained economic growth, fiscal discipline, and accumulation of international reserves, among others.

 It is important to mention that, as of 1 January 2020, a new tax reform is in force.
-It includes certain changes, such as the extension of the source service, taxability of digital services, and transfer pricing rules, among others.
+It includes certain changes, such as the extension of the source or Territoriality Principle, taxation of digital services, and transfer pricing rules, among others.

 PwC Paraguay assists the principal multinational companies and financial institutions in Paraguay.
 We support clients with the local knowledge and skills of our people and with access to a broad range of other professionals across the PwC global network of firms.